ghc/ghc/docs/users_guide/extending_ghc.rst

        -- ^ Clean up after the plugin, when exiting the type-checker.
       }

+The plugin has type ``WantedConstraints -> [DefaultingProposal]``.

+* It is given the currently unsolved constraints.
+* It returns a list of independent "defaulting proposals".
+* Each proposal of type ``DefaultingProposal`` specifies:
+  * ``deProposals``: specifies a list, in priority order, of sets of type variable assignments
+  * ``deProposalCts :: [Ct]`` gives a set of constraints (always a subset of the incoming ``WantedConstraints``) to use as a criterion for acceptance

+After calling the plugin, GHC executes each ``DefaultingProposal`` in turn.
+To "execute" a proposal, GHC tries each of the proposed type assignments in ``deProposals`` in turn:

+* It assigns the proposed types to the type variables, and then tries to solve ``deProposalCts``
+* If those constraints are completely solved by the assignment, GHC accepts the assignment and moves on to the next ``DefaultingProposal``
+* If not, GHC tries the next assignment in ``deProposals``.

+The plugin can assume that the incoming constraints are fully "zonked" (see :ghc-wiki:`the Wiki page on zonking <zonking>`).

-The plugin gets a combination of wanted constraints which can be most easily broken down into simple wanted constraints with ``approximateWC``.
-The result of running the plugin should be a ``DefaultingPluginResult``, a list of types that should be attempted for a given type variable that is ambiguous in a given context.
-GHC will check if one of the proposals is acceptable in the given context and then default to it.
-The most robust context to provide is the list of all wanted constraints that mention the variable you are defaulting.
-If you leave out a constraint, the default will be accepted, and then potentially result in a type checker error if it is incompatible with one of the constraints you left out.
+The most robust ``deProposalCts`` to provide is the list of all wanted constraints that mention the variable you are defaulting.
+If you leave out a constraint, the default may be accepted, and then potentially result in a type checker error if it is incompatible with one of the constraints you left out.
 This can be a useful way of forcing a default and reporting errors to the user.

 There is an example of defaulting lifted types in the GHC test suite.
 In the `testsuite/tests/plugins/` directory see `defaulting-plugin/` for the